nopnop2002/esp-idf-vs1053/README.md

 ---

 # Infrared operation
-[There](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/rmt/ir_protocols) is transmission and reception samples in NEC/RC5 protocol.
+[There](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/rmt/ir_protocols) is transmission and reception examjple using NEC/RC5 protocol.
 If you incorporate this, you can operate it with infrared.

 ---